jbukoski/RestorationMetaAnalysis/README.md

+# Socio Economic and Ecological Restoration Meta Analysis Project

-# Repository created to host all scripts used in Socio Economic and Econological Restoration Meta Analysis
+### Repository created to host all scripts used in Socio Economic and Ecological Restoration Meta Analysis

 **General information:**